Daniel J. Frey

 Every season has its end.

-As Mahatma Gandhi said, even the worse tyrant will someday die.
+As Mahatma Gandhi said, even the worst tyrant will someday die.

 They will go away.